What do these acronyms mean?

 had to when converting from manual design and drafting on a drawing board to 2D CAD, the

-thought processes change when going from 3D wireframe design to 3D solid modeling.
+thought processes change when going from 2D design to 3D wireframe design to 3D solid modeling.

 Also the process of porting your 3D solid model to 3D FEA and getting it to mesh